Skip to main content

 Geriatric Medicine Student Scholars

-Family Medicine Interest Group
+Family Medicine Interest Group (FMIG)

 The FMIG is a student-run group consisting of students in all four years who have an interest in Family Medicine.
 Students meet monthly to hear speakers present on a variety of topics, such as life as a family physician, common health problems encountered by primary care physicians, underserved issues, medical ethics, palliative care, advanced care directives, stress management.
-The FMIG hosts the Secrets of the Match dinner, which helps underclassmen navigate the residency match process.
+The FMIG hosts the Secrets of the Match dinner, which helps medical students navigate the residency match process.
 Opportunities for service to inner-city agencies are available as well.

-The Medical Student Research Fellowship brings together medical students with an interest in primary care with Family Medicine researchers and clinicians.
-Students apply for the fellowship and are selected through a competitive process.
-Recent research projects have included enhancing chronic pain care, understanding the integration of complementary and traditional medicine, assessing Family Medicine patient health status, understanding anxiety in older adults, and researching innovative educational curricula.
-In addition, the students will have a weekly preceptor experience that explores the various practices of family physicians, including outpatient and inpatient medicine, hospice care, homeless health care and geriatric medicine.
-The students will also meet together weekly for small group discussions led by DFCM research faculty.
-Funding for the medical student summer stipends are provided by the Ohio Academy of Family Physicians and the Southwest Ohio Society of Family Physicians.
-Interested students should contact Sarah Brubaker at sarah.brubaker@uc.edu.
+The Medical Student Summer Research Experience brings together medical students with an interest in primary care with Family Medicine researchers and clinicians.
+Students apply for the experience through the Common App during their M1 year and are selected through a competitive process.
+Research and experiences occur during the summer between M1 and M2 year.
+Recent research projects have included the development of a homeless resources app, hypertension resources for primary care physicians, preparation of nursing, social work, and mental counseling students on working with patients with opioid use disorder and using medication assisted treatment, creation of virtual reality simulations for providers on underrepresented patient populations, and more.
+In addition, the students will have a weekly preceptor experience that explores the various practices of family physicians, including outpatient and inpatient medicine, center for intellectual and developmental disabilities, and geriatric medicine.
+The students will also meet weekly for small group classes and discussions led by DFCM research faculty.
+Funding for the medical student summer stipends is provided by the Ohio Academy of Family Physicians and the Southwest Ohio Society of Family Physicians.

 Intranet Login